wyoibc/soc2021/prep/index.md

 <br>
 <hr>

-1. All session contents content for SOC2021 will be posted to <u>the current GitHub website</u>.
+1. All session contents for SOC2021 will be posted to <u>the current GitHub website</u>.
 We will not be sending out any emails.
 Please check this website at least a day before each meeting to ensure you are up to date.
 Youtube links to each of the recorded sessions will be posted here as well.

 	- [**https://wyoibc.github.io/soc2021**](https://wyoibc.github.io/soc2021)
 	- [Raw repository for the above website](https://github.com/wyoibc/soc2021.git) (for forking purposes)